aces/Loris/docs/API/LorisRESTAPI.md

 fields not specified MUST be unmodified by the server rather than nulled.
 In most cases a series of PATCH requests SHOULD be used rather than a single PUT request for a client with pagination.

+A 200 OK will be returned on success, and a 404 Not Found if $InstrumentName is not a valid instrument installed in this Loris instance.

 ### 3.3.1 Instrument flags
 ```